dennycjacob/automation_framework_csv/ClassDiagram.md

     - compare_duplicate_rows(): Comparison
     - compare_missing_values(): Comparison

+# Methods and Variables in the classes #
 ## CSVFile ##
 - The CSVFile class is responsible for managing the data from a CSV file.
 - It stores the data in a vector of vectors (data) and the headers separately (headers).